Powerlearnproject/se-day1-assignment-DidierAmbungaJr/README.md

 1. Vague Prompt: "Give me some advice."
 2.
 Improved prompt: "What are the top three tips for improving productivity at work in an office environment?"
 3.
-Why the improved prompt is more effective: The improved prompt is more specific and targeted, allowing the AI to provide a more focused and relevant re- sponse.
-It eliminates ambiguities, avoids overly general answers, and focuses on a specific topic, making the interaction more productive.
+Why the improved prompt is more effective: The improved prompt is more specific and targeted, allowing the AI to provide a more focused and relevant response.
+It eliminates ambiguities, avoids overly general answers, and focuses on aspecific topic, making the interaction more productive.